TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-renew-expired-certificate.md

 1. Navigate to the listener where you have the expired or soon-to-be expired certificate.
 2. Select the **Renew or edit the selected certificate** option.
-3. In the choose certificate option, you can choose between uploading a renewed certificate or choose a certificate from your Key Vault.
+3. In the **Choose certificate** option, you can choose between uploading a renewed certificate or choose a certificate from your Key Vault.
 4. Select **Save** once done.

-You can also achieve the same using Azure PowerShell or Azure CLI.
+You can also renew SSL certificates by using Azure PowerShell or Azure CLI.
 For information, see [Renew Application Gateway certificates](https://docs.microsoft.com/azure/application-gateway/renew-certificates).

 ## **Recommended Documents**